Agathe48/robot_mission_3/README.md

 - `grid_knowledge`: Represents the agent's knowledge of the grid.
 Its values are set to `0` for an empty tile, `1` for a green waste, `2` for a yellow waste, `3` for a red waste and `4` for the waste disposal zone.
 It is a numpy array with the same dimensions as the grid.
 - `grid_radioactivity`: Represents the agent's knowledge of the grid's radioactivity.
 Its values are set to `1`, `2` or `3` according to the different zones.
 It is a numpy array with the same dimensions as the grid.
-- `picked_up_wastes`: Represents a list of the Waste agents that our cleaning agent has picked up.
+- `picked_up_wastes`: Represents a list of the Waste agents that our Cleaning agent has picked up.
-- `transformed_waste`: Represents whether the agent has transformed waste.
+- `transformed_waste`: Represents whether the agent has transformed the wastes or not.
 Its values are `None` or the new transformed waste object.
-- `left`, `right`, `up`, `down`: Boolean variables representing the possibility for the agent to move in the corresponding direction.
-It depends on the presence of an other agent in the agent's surrounding cells and on the limits of the grid.
+- `left`, `right`, `up`, `down`: Boolean variables representing the possibility for the agent to move in the corresponding directions.
+It depends on the presence of an other agent in the agent's surrounding cells and on the borders of the grid.

 The class provides methods to get and set these attributes.
 The __str__ method provides a string representation of the object's state.